microshare/microshare.github.io/docs/2/general-user/meet-microshare/technical-overview.md

 Your pre-registered sensors install in minutes with average battery life of 5 years.
 Mount to walls and tables with standard screws, tape and silicone.
 Activate a local LoRaWAN gateway with our [Installation Guide](/docs/2/installer/lorawan/gateway-installation/).
 And all of your sensors are managed centrally so data populates your Microshare® smart facility application in minutes.

-#### The technology behind the curtain
+#### The technology behind the scenes

 {% include image.html url="https://www.microshare.io/wp-content/uploads/2019/07/multi-access-sensors.png" description="Multi Access Sensors" %}

-Access to multiple entities from our data sharing console and dashboards
+Your device collects data and sends it to the Microshare® data management platform, the epicenter of our IoT solutions.
+Our Rules Engine, Dynamic Data Modules, Application Accelerators, and our proprietary Data Ownership Module ensures that your data is collected, analyzed and distributed in a secure and effective manner.
+Your data passes through our data management platform where it is eventually represented on your dashboard in a digestible format.

 {% include image.html url="https://www.microshare.io/wp-content/uploads/2019/08/bridge-the-gap.png" description="Microshare Data" %}

-Bridging the gaps for a complete solution.

-The Microshare® data management platform is the backbone of our IoT solutions.
-Our Rules Engine, Dynamic Data Modules, Application Accelerators and our proprietary Data Ownership Module ensure your data is collected, analyzed and distributed in a secure and compliant way to the right party and the right time in the right format.

 {% include image.html url="\assets\img\microshare-logo.png"  description="ms logo" %}